-This post covers the best things to do in Amsterdam in December, updated for 2018, including a top 10 list, free things to do, nighttime activities, and family-friendly events.
+This post covers the best things to do in Amsterdam in December, including Christmas activities, free things to do, nighttime, and family-friendly events.

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 During Christmas in Amsterdam, stunning lights decorate the streets.

 But more than just Christmas decorations will transform the city from November 28, 2019, until January 19, 2020.

 The eighth annual Amsterdam Light Festival brings amazing artwork from both international and Dutch artists to canals, buildings, and squares.